This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is the cause of chronic neck pain diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
-Tell him if you were recently in an accident or had another injury to your neck.
-He will examine your neck and shoulders.
-He may also have you move your head in certain ways to see if any position causes or relieves the pain.
+Tell him or her if you were recently in an accident or had another injury to your neck.
+He or she will examine your neck and shoulders.
+He or she may also have you move your head in certain ways to see if any position causes or relieves the pain.

 - Blood tests may be used to measure the amount of inflammation or to check for signs of an infection.